 Find information on temperature, rainfall and seasonal activities to help plan your holiday in Cairns.

 Cairns, in Far North Queensland, experiences hot and humid summers and mild, dry winters.
-The average annual maximum temperature is 29°C (84.2°F), with 62% humidity.
+The average annual maximum temperature is 29°C (84.2°F), with 62 per cent humidity.
 Plan ahead with our information on temperature and rainfall.

 Summer (December – February)

 During summer in Cairns, average temperatures range from 23.6 - 31.4°C (74.5 - 88.5°F).
 The wet season begins building up around December, and most of the region's annual rainfall (around 2000mm / 78.7 inches) occurs in the summer months.

 It is still very warm in autumn, both day and night, with temperatures averaging between 21.5 - 29°C (70.7 - 84.2°F).
 The rain subsides from April, however the weather can be windy until August.
 Prevailing south easterly winds continue until approx. October.